Affajapoz/BMJ-Skins/README.md

 * Vault

 I will also be putting my skins here.
-I if you want to add your skin here please pm me.
+If you want to add your skin here please pm me.